 Apple releases operating software changes to provide new features and fix bugs across its devices.
 The company (along with Samsung) was also busted for decreasing battery life and slowing down older devices.

-The update delayed from September 2020 now expected early 2021 follows a recent change where Apple shows users how apps use personal data in its App Store.
+The update delayed from September 2020 now expected to roll out on 26 April 2021 follows a recent change where Apple shows users how apps use personal data in its App Store.

 The list of changes to this update include: